 At Mount St. Joseph University, you will discover a wealth of opportunities to explore and develop your artistic abilities.

 Our Fine Arts program is designed for the creative person craving a career in the highly diverse fields of the visual arts.
-Your degree program will include courses in: art history, ceramics, digital literacy, drawing, painting, photography, printmaking, sculpture, 3D Visual Communication, and much more.
+A major in fine arts will include courses in: art history, ceramics, digital literacy, drawing, painting, photography, printmaking, sculpture, 3D Visual Communication and may others.
 The curriculum also provides numerous opportunities for customization and specialization.
 Whether you plan to produce marketable art, pursue a graduate degree, own your own studio, or enter one of the many art related fields, our highly accomplished faculty of artists and designers is ready to provide you with the guidance and mentoring needed for you to reach your fullest potential.

 As a fine arts major, you will: